GrMrWb/RCMS-for-ROS/README.md

 - Make sure you have the install Python 3.8.1
 - Make sure you have active the virtual environment
   <code>./env/scripts/activate</code>
-  > BE AWARE EXECUTION POLICY MUST BE UNRESTRICTED so follow the following steps
+  > BE AWARE EXECUTION POLICY MUST BE UNRESTRICTED
     - Open the PowerShell as an Administator and run the following command <code>Set-ExecutionPolciy Unrestricted</code>
     - Press Y after you have activated the env go back and set the Policy again restricted
  - To ensure everything is in place you must run the collect  static
   <code>python manage.py collectedstatic</code>
  - Now you are ready to run the server